tidyverse/tidyverse.org/content/blog/plumber2-0-1-0/index.md

 </div>

-The above sets up a reverse proxy that forwards requests to `/proxy` the service running locally on `http://127.0.0.1:56789`.
+The above sets up a reverse proxy that forwards requests made to `/proxy` to the service running locally on `http://127.0.0.1:56789`.
 It uses the `@except` tag to preclude requests to `/proxy/local/*` from being forwarded.

 ### Shiny support